Genghis Khan -- King of Extraordinary Military Achievement

 Temujin was born into a noble clan of Mongolia, his father was poisoned to death when he was 9 years old.
 He and his mother then were expelled, and their clan was dismissed soon.

 He survived, and together with his father’s good friend, they rebuilt their clan and started seeking for revenge.

-Based on his braveness and extremely talent in military, he killed his enemy who murdered his father.
+Based on his braveness and extreme talent in the military, he killed his enemy who murdered his father.

 Genghis Khan created characters and published the first law within Mongolia.
-He established an administration system which combined military, politics and economy as a whole.
+He established an administration system that combined military, politics, and the economy as a whole.